Earthquakes on May 15, 2026

 10.0 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 4.6 earthquake 95 km ESE of Port-Vila, Vanuatu at 18:28 UTC on May 15, 2026.
-At a depth of 10.0 km, the event was shallow crustal.
-Coordinates: -17.987°, 169.176°.
+This magnitude 4.6 event was detected 104 km ESE of Port-Vila, Vanuatu on May 15, 2026, with origin time 18:28 UTC.
+The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
+The epicenter is at -17.967°, 169.268°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-15 17:36:44 UTC